japaric-archived/cortex-m-template/README.md

 - All programs come with a catch-all exception handler (but which can be overridden) that gives you information about what triggered the exception.

+- Logging / printing to the host stdout via semihosting

 # Usage